rajeshkhumanthem/GIMMM/README.md

 5) Recieve messages from the BAL Client and forward it to an ios app (downstream message).
 6) Flow control.
 7) Handle control messages (CONNECTION DRAINING).
+8) Retry with exponential backoff.
-8) Hold on to all upstream messages if BAL client connection is down and forward to it after reconnect.
+9) Hold on to all upstream messages if BAL client connection is down and forward to it after a successfull reconnect.

 TODO:
 1) Resend messages to FCM after a disconnect/reconnect.
 2) Handle 'Reciepts' messages.
+3) Quick start guide.
+4) Reference implementation of BAL in other languages like python, java etc.

 # XMPP Handshake with Google FCM server.
 See xmpp_handshake.txt for a full list of xml messages exchanged between FCM and Phantom.